Maria Lawson: 2004–05: The X Factor

-At the beginning of the live shows, Lawson performed"Piece of My Heart" and "You're Beautiful".
-Lawson became one of the notable returnees, and eventually rose to the top making the final eight.
+At the beginning of the live shows, Lawson performed "Piece of My Heart" and "You're Beautiful".
+Lawson became one of the notable returnees, and eventually rose to the top making the top eight.
 Lawson outlines week four of her live shows, where she performed a cover to cover the James Blunt hit "You're Beautiful", receiving the most public votes for that week.

 Performances on The X Factor

 Elimination controversy

 In the fifth week of the live shows, Lawson performed "Brown Sugar", receiving criticism from judges that it was unsuitable for her.
 After the public vote, Lawson found herself in the bottom two for the first time with Irish girl group The Conway Sisters.
-Voting figures showed that Lawson received twice as many votes as The Conway Sisters, meaning that if it came to a deadlock, Lawson would be saved.
+Voting figures showed that Lawson received twice as many votes as The Conway Sisters, meaning that if the result went to deadlock, The Conway Sisters would have been eliminated.
 Following the sing off, the two out of the three judges voted against Lawson, sending her home.
 Simon Cowell voted against Lawson, backing his act The Conway Sisters.
-Louis Walsh also voted against Lawson, stating that he “followed his heart”.
-Lawson's mentor, Sharon Osbourne, said that she was a victim of the "Irish Mafia", referring to Irish judge Louis Walsh's decision to vote in favour of the Irish act at Lawson's expense.
+Louis Walsh also voted against Lawson, stating that he "followed his heart".
+Lawson's mentor, Sharon Osbourne, said that she was a victim of the "Irish Mafia", referring to Irish judge Walsh's decision to vote in favour of the Irish act at Lawson's expense.
 This caused a media uproar and Walsh threatened to quit the show after days of negative press.

 Lawson's elimination was also a shock for bookmakers who had her as a 66–1 outsider to leave the programme.